The Rogue Landlord Database: The Impact for Tenants and Landlords

 Grenfell Tower fire: A prominent example of a lack of safety measures

-One of the most recent and prominent example of sub-standard properties, and the effect they can have on their residents is the Grenfell Tower disaster.
+One of the most recent and prominent examples of sub-standard properties, and the effect they can have on their residents is the Grenfell Tower disaster.
 Prior to the fire, residents raised several safety concerns to the landlord of the building, Kensington and Chelsea Tenant Management Organisation (KCTMO), as well as raising fire safety issues on a local blog.

 One of the main concerns for worried residents was that a single stairway represented their only means of escape in the event of a fire.
 This tragically became true in June 2017, when residents fleeing the tower from a devastating fire told of how the stairway was blocked, with firefighters struggling to reach upper levels of the building.